 Associate Professor Gretchen S. Lovas received her Ph.D. from the University of California at Davis.
 She teaches developmental psychology; the psychology of gender; and psychology, culture and ethnicity.
 She is associated with the women's studies and diversity studies programs.
 Lovas specializes in early social and emotional development and in gender across the lifespan.
 Her current research focuses on early gender development in the context of parent/infant and parent/toddler interactions.

 Assistant Professor Jennifer Asmuth received her Ph.D. in cognitive psychology from Northwestern University with a cognitive science specialization.
 She teaches research methods and cognitive psychology.
-Her research interests include the development of numerical cognition in children, conceptual change and belief revision, concept formation and knowledge representation, and linguistic categories.
+Asmuth's current research investigates the development of numerical cognition in children, conceptual change and belief revision, concept formation and knowledge representation, and linguistic categories.

 Assistant Professor James F. Briggs received his Ph.D. in experimental psychology from Kent State University.
 He teaches statistics and learning processes.
 Briggs' research focuses on using animal models for the experimental analysis of memory and amnesia, which someday may provide more effective treatment for problems such as psychological trauma.